pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:secrets:show

 The `build:secrets:show` command shows a secret from Pantheon.
-These secrets are commonly used for storing informatiion needed by future CI integration such as [Quicksilver Pushback](https://www.github.com/pantheon-systems/quicksilver-pushback).
+These secrets are commonly used for storing informatiion needed by CI integrations, such as [Quicksilver Pushback](https://www.github.com/pantheon-systems/quicksilver-pushback).

 #### Command Options